sizovs/sizovs.github.io/_posts/2019-03-09-the-well-balanced-developer.md

 ### Business skills

-Most developers work on existing products and implement someone else's ideas.
-When ideas become boring, we are dreaming about building our product.
+Most developers implement someone else's ideas.
+When ideas become boring, you start dreaming about building your our product.
 But you don’t need to become an entrepreneur and leave the company to work on cool stuff. **An intrapreneur is a person who behaves like an entrepreneur while working in an organization**.

 Developers are the best candidates for intrapreneurship because no one else in the company can build a product without help.